100katty/100katty.github.io/_posts/2014-3-3-Hello-World.md

 My name is Ana Catalina Hernandez
 I'm 24 years old
-I'm from to San luis Potosi
+I'm from  San luis Potosi
 I have a dog , the name of my dog is pancho.